philTornquist/Composed/README.md

 Here is the definition for the square of a number.
 The input type is referenced by the 'value' keyword like in C#.
 The syntax of the body will be explained in detail later but for now you can read '>' as "convert to".

 ####Conversion
-Conversions is similar to functions in other languages.
+Conversions are similar to functions in other languages.
 It contains a number of inputs, that can be the same type, where each gets a reference name.
 Conversions can be used to perform real work or as helper functions like the following:

 	Point2D from Number(x), Number(y):
 		[